tslocke/hobocookbook/manual/dryml-guide.markdown

     </def>
 {.dryml}

-An important point to notice there is that the markup-friendly dash in the `new-window` attribute, became a Ruby-friendly underscore (`new_window`) in the Ruby expression.
+An important point to notice there is that the markup-friendly dash in the `new-window` attribute became a Ruby-friendly underscore (`new_window`) in the local variable inside the tag definition.

 Using the `&`, you can pass any value you like -- arrays, hashes, active-record objects...